Pekin Noodle Parlor: History

 The Tam family left their home in Guangzhou and emigrated to Montana in the 1860s.
 The elder Tam found work shipping supplies to Chinese communities on the west coast, while his son made his way to Butte in the 1890s and founded the Quong Fong Laundry, which continued serving the community for another fifty years at its South Arizona Street location, as well as a spice import and export business.

 Hum Yow, a Tam family relative and California-born, first-generation Chinese, originally started Pekin Noodle Parlor on West Mercury Street.
 It moved in 1911 to the second floor of a brick building on South Main Street near the corner of West Galena.
 It was built by architect G. E. DeSnell, designed for Butte attorney F. T. McBride, and completed in 1909.
 Family relatives Hum Yow and Tam Kwong Yee soon established themselves as businessmen at the new location in Uptown Butte.

 When the restaurant first opened, "it catered to a diverse clientele of miners, theater-goers, and wealthy citizens.
 Then, as now, the menu featured Chinese American classics like chow mein, chop suey, and egg foo young."
 The restaurant offered a wide variety of dishes on its menu, but customers preferred their wet noodles (yaka mein) and chop suey.
 Pekin Noodle Parlor also offered takeout and delivery.
 The restaurant installed their first sign in 1916 and added neon some time later.
 Neon signs became popular after World War I and were used to attract customers.

 Ding Kuen Tam, the grandson of Tam Kwong Lee, left China and came to the U.S. in 1947.
 He became known as Danny Wong and purchased the business from its founder, his great-uncle Hum Yow, when he retired.
 Wong ran the establishment for more than six decades with his wife, Sharon Chu.
 Chu died in 2014 and Wong died in 2020.
-Their son Jerry Tam now runs the restaurant and has said his father's immigration story is that of the American Dream.
+Their son Jerry Tam most recently ran the restaurant and said his father's immigration story was that of the American Dream.